Meta-Property Graphs: Extending Property Graphs with Metadata Awareness and Reification: A guided tour of working with

 \section{A guided tour of working with \MPGs{}}

 Figure \ref{fig:MPG_figure} illustrates a simple MPG, demonstrating how the MPG model enables direct querying of metadata as data objects.
 The sample database represents publications, indexing databases, and persons with their relationships, modeled using four types of data objects: edges ($E_G$), nodes ($N_G$), properties ($P_G$), and labels ($L_G$).
 Note that properties and labels are now first class citizens, unlike in the current PG standard.
+Table 1 introduces the pattern notation used in our examples, which will be formally defined in Section \ref{sec:MetaGPML}.